2018 NEW PRAGUE/SHAKOPEE/JORDAN

 HUTCHINSON--Elrosa posted a single run in the bottom of the first and Saints’ ace Ethan Vogt did the rest, as the big righty allowed three hits and three walks on his way to a complete-game shutout and a 1-0 Elrosa win.
 Saints lead off hitter Matt Middendorf scored the game’s lone run and certainly paid the price for his opportunity, getting plunked three times in his four plate appearances.
 The Elrosa offense was held relatively quiet by Blue Earth’s Aaron Wendt, who allowed only six singles in his eight-inning complete game.
 Elrosa catcher Cody Eichers delivered the definitive blow in the first with an RBI single that scored Middendorf and proved enough to hold off the Pirates.

-Back row, left to right: draftee Meire Grove-Jaron Klaphake, Eddie Martin, Jon Olmscheid, James Kuefler, Kevin Kuefler, Aaron Vogt, Ethan Vogt, Austin Imdieke, Brandon Roelike, draftee Norway Lake-Sunburg-Chris Braaten, Front row, left to right: draftee New Munich-Nick Stangler, James Boogard, Matt Middendorf, Matt Bauer, Steve Mueller, Pat Illies, Austin Jaeger, Brady Weller, Matt Schmitz.
-Bat boys-Ethan Mueller & Luke Illies.
+Back row, left to right: Jaron Klaphake (Meire Grove), Eddie Martin, Jon Olmscheid, James Kuefler, Kevin Kuefler, Aaron Vogt, Ethan Vogt, Austin Imdieke, Brandon Roelike, Chris Braaten (Norway Lake-Sunburg).
+Front row, left to right: Nick Stangler (New Munich), James Boogard, Matt Middendorf, Matt Bauer, Steve Mueller, Pat Illies, Austin Jaeger, Brady Weller and Matt Schmitz.
+Front row, left to right: Bat boys-Ethan Mueller & Luke Illies.

 Sobieski 3, Elrosa 0 (Brainerd Dispatch)